HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="resource_weights.sql"
 ) }}

-The largest five CMSs all deliver pages that rely on Javascript, with Drupal delivering the least amount of Javascript bytes - 372 KB on mobile, while Wix delivers the most Javascript bytes, over 1.1 MB.
+The largest five CMSs all deliver pages that rely on JavaScript, with Drupal delivering the least amount of JavaScript bytes - 372 KB on mobile, while Wix delivers the most JavaScript bytes, over 1.1 MB.

 #### HTML document